1920 Republican Party presidential primaries: Labor and racial unrest

 The success of the Bolshevik Revolution and the threat of revolution in Germany, Austria, and Italy bred hope and fear for revolution in the United States, where the Socialist Party had made modest gains.
 With Wilson in Europe and Roosevelt dead, the country was leaderless, as were both of its major political parties.

 Labor strikes in 1919, especially in New York and Seattle, startled conservatives.
 Further strikes rocked the textile industry, the clothing trade, and street railcars.
-A Boston police strike skyrocketed Governor Calvin Coolidge to national prominence when, amid rioting and looting, he sternly declared there was no right "to strike against the public safety."
+The 1919 Boston police strike skyrocketed Massachusetts governor Calvin Coolidge to national prominence when, amid rioting and looting, he sternly declared there was no right "to strike against the public safety."
 Frank O. Lowden of Illinois also came to prominence for his handling of the Chicago race riot of 1919, facing off with mayor William Hale Thompson in a game of brinksmanship.

-Leonard Wood made his personal contribution to the counterrevolution by leading his troops to West Virginia in April, where they headed off armed miners without violence.
+Leonard Wood made his personal contribution to the counterrevolution by leading his troops to West Virginia in April, where they headed off armed miners without resorting to violence.
 In September, Wood led troops to suppress a race riot in Omaha, brought on by the lynching of a black civilian.
 Again, he restored the peace without further bloodshed.
-His most controversial political act came in October, when he attempted to mediate the steel strike of 1919.
+His most controversial political act came in October, when he attempted to mediate the general steel strike of 1919.
 The mediation ultimately failed, but Wood imposed terms on the strikers and capital with pleased neither.
 "I am now," he declared to Henry Stimson, "practically the Mayor of Omaha and Gary, with prospects of additions to the crop."

 Pre-primary maneuvering

 Between his domestic deployments in 1919, Wood traveled the country speaking on behalf of veterans' organizations.
 Everywhere, he was received as if he were already the Republican nominee.
 He hired John T. King, a former associate of Roosevelt's from Bridgeport, Connecticut, as a political manager.
 Others in the party's Old Guard, however, saw Wood as too independent and preferred Harding.
 By November 1919, Wood's political-military campaign had been a rousing success.
 "Unless the situation changes," wrote William Allen White, "no other candidate will be mentioned in the Republican Convention.
 But the situation of course in this country will have to be desperate if it does not change."
 As the popular front-runner, Wood was vulnerable both from fatigue and the attention of other candidates, led first by Harding.